-Plan Ahead for 2026:
+Plan Ahead for 2026: Health Insurance at Curry Health Center

-Currently, Curry Health Center’s services are supported through the health service fee (currently $303/semester), which provides on-campus students with access to health and wellbeing support across campus.
+Currently, Curry Health Center’s services are supported through the health service fee (currently $303/semester), which provides on-campus students with access to health and free wellbeing support across campus.
 This fee is not health insurance and does not cover the cost of individual services; it simply ensures that you have access to essential medical, mental health, dental, and wellness resources.

 Starting January 1, 2026, Curry Health Center’s medical clinic (not counseling or dental) will begin billing insurance for services.
 This means: